AiswaryaR2000/Banking-Portfolio-Risk-Analysis/README.md

 Executive Summary: Generates a clear, concise report for management Technical Details
 # Dependencies:
-Python 3.x
-pandas
-numpy
-matplotlib
+Python 3.x, Pandas, Numpy, Matplotlib
 # Note-
 The dataset is present in the filename canadian_loan_portfolio.csv.
 The PDF version of the charts are also available.